lukso-network/LIPs/LSPs/LSP-X-IdentifiableDigitalCertificate.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->
-A standard interface for identifiable digital certificates.
+A standard interface for identifiable digital certificates based on ERC721 and ERC725 for unique and upgradable NFTs.

+This standard describes a smart contract that mints unique token IDs based on ERC721 standard and also supports LSP-1 Universal Receiver.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->